Enjoy exclusive travel benefits, 3x points on travel and dining and 0% foreign transaction fees with this high-end card.

-Excellent credit score of 720 or higher will increase the chances of your application’s approval.
+An excellent credit score of 740 or higher will increase the chances of your application’s approval.

-How do I apply for the Chase Sapphire Reserve Credit Card?
+How do I apply for the Chase Sapphire Reserve®?

-1. Go to the Chase Sapphire Reserve Credit Card website and click Apply Now.
+- Go to the Chase Sapphire Reserve® website and click Apply now.

 How long will it take for me to be approved?